CFA® Economics

 Copyright © UWorld.
 All rights reserved.

-Based on Exhibit 1 and the two-factor production function, Country 1’s potential GDP is closest to:
+Based on Exhibit 1 and the growth-accounting equation, Country 1’s potential GDP closest to:

 - 2.9%